simolus3/drift/sqlparser/README.md

 # sqlparser

 An sql parser and static analyzer, written in pure Dart.
-At the moment, only `SELECT` and `DELETE` statements are supported.
-Further, this library only targets the sqlite dialect at the time being.
+At the moment, this library only targets the sqlite dialect and some advanced features aren't supported yet.

 ## Features
-Not all features are available yet, put parsing select statements (even complex ones!) and performing analysis on them works!
+This library can parse most statements and perform type analysis for parameters and returned columns.
+It supports joins, `group by`, nested sql statements, updates and deletes and more.
 ### Just parsing
 You can parse the abstract syntax tree of sqlite statements with `SqlEngine.parse`.
 ```dart